pattichis/projects/README.md

 *	Outline slide summarizing the different parts of your talk
 *	Introduction and motivation for the review: Why is this area still relevant?
 Why do you expect this area to grow?
 *	Background: A summary of older methods that are much older, classical, and will not be the focus of this review.
 *	Current Systems: An outline of common components and characteristics of most current systems.
 Carefully provide choices for the different components.
-You can demonstrate some basic components
+  You can demonstrate some basic components here.
 *	Emerging Systems: Show some more recent systems that are significantly different that most “deployed” systems and how they differ
 *	Future Directions and Open problems in the area
 *	Concluding remarks summarizing problems that you consider closed and where the growth is likely to be